scds/data-visualization-principles/README.md

 # Design Principles for Data Visualization
 Materials for the Relevant Research workshop: **Design Principles for Data Visualization**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/data-visualization-principles/) with GitHub Pages
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/data-visualization-principles/) with GitHub Pages.

 Contributions by the following individuals: